 Data Analytics is more technical centric than the other in terms of technical skill set as a data analyst would be doing hands-on data cleaning, data purging, finding correlations etc. A data analyst would love to dirty his hands on any of the latest tools out there and test his/her data on the tool and see what insights he/she can draw from it.

-Business analytics, on the other hand, is kind of more process-oriented / functional role where a business analyst would be looking into the day to day operations of the company.
-A CEO/CMO won’t understand what correlation is or what variables are really having a weightage on the transform function, hence business analyst.
+Business analytics, on the other hand, is a kind of more process-oriented / functional role where a business analyst would be looking into the day to day operations of the company.
+A CEO/CMO won’t understand what correlation is or what variables are really having a weight on the transform function, hence a business analyst.
 A business analyst should be able to interpret the data analyst terminologies and transom them to be presentable to their respective heads.
 A business analyst would also look into optimizing and would also be the one to call the shorts for upgrading/optimizing any models in the company/campaign.

-The below is the extract from Wikipedia for the definition of data analyst:
+Below is the extract from Wikipedia for the definition of data analyst:

-“Analysis of data is a process of inspecting, cleaning, transforming, and modeling data with the goal of discovering useful information, suggesting conclusions, and supporting decision making.
+“Analysis of data is a process of inspecting, cleansing, transforming, and modeling data with the goal of discovering useful information, suggesting conclusions, and supporting decision making.
 Data analysis has multiple facets and approaches, encompassing diverse techniques under a variety of names, in a different business, science, and social science domains.”

 If we go with the definition given by IIBA (International Institute of Business Analysis) then the following defines business analytics: